CUBRID/cubrid-manual/en/sql/transaction.rst

 *   Transaction T1 can update/insert record to the table being viewed by another transaction T2.
 *   Transaction T1 cannot change the schema of the table being viewed by another transaction T2.

-This isolation level uses a two-phase locking protocol for an exclusive and update lock.
+This isolation level follows a two-phase locking protocol for an exclusive and update lock.
 However, the shared lock on the rows is released immediately after it is retrieved.
-The intention lock on the table is released when the transaction ends to ensure repeatable reads.
+The intent lock on the table is released when the transaction ends to ensure repeatable reads.

 **Example**